owg-digital/ireiat/CONTRIBUTING.md

-# CONTRIBUTING
+# Contributing

-We are not actively developing the repo but at least one Oliver Wyman team member can be reached at nicholas.padon@oliverwyman. com if you have questions or follow-ups.
+We are not actively developing the repo GitHub issues can be raised if you have questions or follow-ups.

-If you'd like to do incremental development, please fork the repo.
+If you'd like to do incremental development, please fork the repo and create a pull request from your feature branch into this repo.

 ## Install dependencies